soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 TC211 developed the initial version of ISO19115 in [2003](https://www.iso.org/standard/26020.html){target=_blank}, and a followup in [2014](https://www.iso.org/standard/53798.html){target=_blank}.
 A working group is currently preparing a new version.
 It is a metadata model to describe spatial resources, such as datasets, services and features.
 Part of and related to this work are the models for data quality ISO19157, services ISO19119 and data models ISO19110.

 An XML serialisation of the models is available in [ISO19139:2007](https://www.iso.org/standard/32557.html){target=_blank}.
-Although withdrawn, iso19139:2007 is still the de-facto metadata standard in the geospatial domain in Europe.
+Although withdrawn, iso19139:2007 is still the de-facto metadata standard in the geospatial domain in Europe, being used by the INSPIRE Directive as a harmonisation mean for all geospatial environmental evidence.

 #### Ecological Metadata Language (EML)